 1-4 hours.
-Research for and preparation of master's research project.
-Required of master's-level students who did not complete their research project in EDFL 714.
+Research for and preparation of master's thesis or action research project.
+Required of master's-level students who did not complete their thesis or action research project in EDFL 714.

 2 hours.
 Research for and preparation of doctoral dissertation.
-Prerequisites: EDFL 700, 701, 702, and two research design courses.
+Prerequisite: EDFL 700, 701, 702, and two research design courses.

 2 hours.
 Research for and preparation of doctoral dissertation.
 Prerequisite: EDFL 720.
-Can be enrolled concurrently in EDFL 720 with the permission of the Doctor of Education Program director.
+Can be enrolled concurrently with EDFL 720 with the permission of the Doctor of Education Program director.

 2 hours.
 Research for and preparation of doctoral dissertation.
 Prerequisite: EDFL 721.
-Can be enrolled concurrently in EDFL 720 with the permission of the Doctor of Education Program director.

 2 hours.
 Research for and preparation of doctoral dissertation.
 Prerequisite: EDFL 722.
-Can be enrolled concurrently in EDFL 722 with the permission of the Doctor of Education Program director.
+Can be enrolled concurrently with EDFL 722 with the permission of the Doctor of Education Program director.

 2 hours.
-Required of doctoral level students who did not complete their dissertation research in EDFL 720-724.
+Required of doctoral level students who did not complete their dissertation research in EDFL 720-723.

 Notes: Students in the research design courses (EDFL 702-710) will be expected to write research proposals appropriate to their degree level (action research, thesis, or dissertation).

-Doctoral students may take a maximum of 4 hours of doctoral dissertation research hours in any semester.
+Doctoral students may take a maximum of four hours of doctoral dissertation research hours in any semester.